 How can Treatment Help my Legal Problems?

 Going to treatment can be a great alternative to turning yourself in.
 The courts often understand an addict or alcoholics charges are the symptoms of a more significant problem, regardless of how dangerous the charges may be.
 Entering into a program to deal with the source of the problem is an action, it shows the court the defendants seriousness.
 Addressing the real issue as well as having the willingness to do something positive about it.

 All good treatment centers have good case managers.
 A case managers job is to help alleviate the stresses of the client’s life while they focus on getting better.
 This includes everything from scheduling doctors appointments outside the scope of their medical staff (like optometrists and dental visits), assisting with family affairs that can’t go unaddressed, and of course, legal problems.
 The case manager can deal with anything from setting up court appointments to working with probation officers.
 Being represented by someone else often benefits your case.
 A case manager cannot do what a lawyer can, but they can be beneficial in many ways.

 Prioritize Your Legal Problems

 There is a concept in the business in leadership world called “Eat the Frog.”
 If a person had a daily to-do list that had to “eat a live frog “on it, it’s likely that would be the least attractive part of the to-do list.
 Most would leave it for last, or not do it at all.
 The bravest would do it first.
-We are not talking about actually eating a frog though.
-It merely symbolizes the hardest task on the list.
+We are not talking about actually eating a frog, it merely symbolizes the hardest task on the list.
 If one starts their day with the hardest thing, the rest of the day is a piece of cake.
 Why would that be any different for changing a life?
 Eat the frog, before it eats you!
 Be brave, and it most often turns out what we fear in the form of worst-case scenarios never comes to fruition.

 Can I go to Treatment?